Get all the latest data for Puerto Plata

 Do I need a specific visa to buy property in Puerto Plata right now?

-In January 2026, you do not need Dominican residency or a special visa to buy residential property in Puerto Plata, and many foreigners successfully complete purchases while visiting on a standard tourist visa.
+You do not need a specific visa or Dominican residency to buy residential property in Puerto Plata in June 2026, and buying while visiting as a tourist is generally possible.

 Does buying property help me get residency and citizenship in Puerto Plata in 2026?